 Protecting against sunburn and skin cancer is vital, but it’s not as simple as rubbing in some suncream.
 There’s lots you need to consider: what other kinds of protection are out there?
 Am I putting enough on, often enough?
 Is that old bottle in the bathroom cupboard good for this year’s family holiday?

 What factor sunscreen should I use on my child?

-There are two protection elements of suncream: SPF (Sun Protection Factor) and UVA rating.
+There are 2 protection elements of suncream: SPF (Sun Protection Factor) and UVA star rating.